ikatraev/ikatraev.github.io/docs/index.md

 title: "Igor Katrayev"
 ---

-Hi, I’m Igor Katrayev—a passionate software engineer with 20+ years of experience building robust backend services, data systems, and developer tooling.
-I care deeply about clear architecture, evolutionary data modeling, performance, and making complex systems approachable and dependable.
+Hi, I’m Igor Katrayev.
+With more than 20 years as a software engineer, I focus on building resilient backend services, scalable data systems, and effective developer tools.
+My dedication to clear architecture, evolutionary data modeling, and system performance ensures that even the most complex systems remain approachable and reliable.

-Family and community keep me grounded, and open source is how I give back.
-I maintain practical tools and examples that help teams ship faster with confidence.
+Outside of work, family and community are my foundation.
+I’m committed to giving back through open source by maintaining useful tools and examples that empower teams to ship better software, faster.

 ## Projects I curate under [org-metalib](https://github.com/org-metalib)